codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 There are also two extra options if you click the small "3-dot" menu button on the right.
 You can rebuild a pipeline or launch a [test environment]({{ site.baseurl }}/docs/getting-started/on-demand-environments/#launching-a-docker-image-using-codefresh) from the resulting Docker image.

-Notice that is you rebuild a pipeline it will trigger with the exact settings it originally had.
+Notice that if you restart a pipeline it will trigger with the exact settings it originally had.
 So if this was a manual trigger where you [disabled caching]({{ site.baseurl }}/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/) or changed the [notification options](#monitoring-pipelines-that-check-pull-requests), the new execution will still honor those settings (even if you have changed them for later builds).

-## Viewing logs from an individual pipeline
+## Viewing details for an individual pipeline build

-If you click on any individual pipeline you will see a screen that shows the logs of each individual step.
+If you click on any individual pipeline you will enter the pipeline build information screen.
+From here you can see more details for a build such as the logs, running time and resource metrics.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/monitoring/pipeline-view.png"
+url="/images/pipeline/monitoring/pipeline-view.png"
+alt="Pipeline view"
+caption="Pipeline view"
+max-width="80%"
+%}

+Each section in this screen corresponds to each pipeline step.
+There are two special steps:

+* *Initializing Process*
+* *Cloning main repository*

+These are Codefresh built-in steps and will appear for most builds (you can also create a pipeline that doesn't clone a git repository by default).
+The rest of the step names depend on your `codefresh.yml` (or the default step names provided by Codefresh).

+### Viewing logs from pipeline steps

+Click on each step in order to see the respective log.

 {% include
 image.html